netpedia/netpedia.github.io/README.md

     ![image](https://user-images.githubusercontent.com/11188109/233845162-753567e6-0911-4788-840a-4b877fcdd610.png)

-3. Set gateway to tap interface except for proxy routing.
-Route default traffic to TUN interface and make proxy server ip as an exception.
+3. Set the gateway to tap interface except for proxy routing.
+Route default traffic to the TUN interface and make the proxy server IP as an exception.

   ![image](https://user-images.githubusercontent.com/11188109/233844995-b8e4f27e-f54e-4a22-99cf-53bba2c95a97.png)